-The Rinehart Seminar consists of weekly lectures and discussions led by Program Director Dolores Zinny and renowned visiting artists, critics, art historians, and curators.
-Guest Lecturers include local Baltimore artists and professionals from other disciplines such as journalists, architects, and scientists.
+The Rinehart Seminar consists of weekly lectures and discussions led by Program Director Dolores Zinny and renowned visiting artists & professionals from other disciplines such as journalists, architects, and scientists.
 Click here to see Recent Visiting Lecturers

 Field trips to New York, Washington, and Philadelphia are part of the Rinehart Seminar.
 We visit artists' studios, curators, and exhibitions, such as the Philadelphia Art Museum, Jasper Johns Mind/Mirror at the Philadelphia Art Museum.
 Field trips inside Baltimore are frequent, and Rinehart promotes students working within the city's context and history.

 Jasper Johns: Mind/Mirror at the Philadelphia Museum of Art.
 Students in conversation with the exhibition curator Carlos Basualdo.

 Partnership with ETH Zurich

 International Collaborations for Models of Art fabrication.
 The challenge here is to think about all the different modes employed during the pandemic and which ones could remain through time to alter the conditions of production and display of the artworks.

 Through one-on-one consultations, students are guided on the essential technical knowledge for fabricating and displaying the artwork they have in mind.

 Instructors rotate each semester in order to provide assistance and workshops in core techniques, methods, and technologies.
 Topics range from introductions to kinetics, metal fabrication, sound capture & editing, studio lighting, circuits and control devices, interactive coding and programming, video, 3-D software, research on traditional and new materials, and construction techniques.